-Drugs and medicinal herbs may be transmitted through breast milk to an infant (see Drug Use During Pregnancy: Drug Use During Pregnancy).
+Drugs and medicinal herbs may be transmitted through breast milk to an infant (see Taking Drugs While Breastfeeding).
 Some drugs should not be taken by women who are breastfeeding, whereas others can be taken but require a doctor's supervision.
 Some drugs do not usually harm the breastfed infant.
 However, women who are breastfeeding should consult with a health care practitioner before they take any drugs.
 Social and illicit drugs may harm a breastfeeding infant.

 Last full review/revision October 2012 by Joan B. Tarloff, PhD